algo7/Python-Misc./README.md

 Model the traditional physics problem of the effect of gravity between the Sun, the Moon, and the Earth.

 ### Rainbow.py
-Read a text file line-by-line and output the MD5 hash digest of each line.
-Can be use to calculate the MD5 precomputed hashlist of a wordlist.
+Read a text file line-by-line and output the MD5 hash digest of each line into a file.
+Can be use to calculate the precomputed MD5 hashlist of a wordlist.